thymikee/jest-preset-angular/website/docs/getting-started/options.md

 :::important

-Jest doesn't run in browser nor through dev server.
-It uses `JSDOM` to abstract browser environment.
-So we have to cheat a little and inline our templates and get rid of styles (**we're not testing CSS**) because otherwise Angular will try to make `XHR` call for our templates and fail miserably.
+Jest runs with `jest-preset-angular` neither in browser nor through dev server.
+It uses `JSDOM` to abstract browser environment hence we depend on
+`JSDOM` implementation for real browser features.

 :::